elgatosf/sample-textlayout/README.md

+> [!IMPORTANT]
+> The new [Stream Deck SDK](https://github.com/elgatosf/streamdeck) is now available, will new [Stream Deck plugin samples](https://github.com/elgatosf/streamdeck-plugin-samples).
+>
+> This repository has been marked as deprecated, and will soon be deleted.
+If you have any questions, please contact us via [maker@elgato.com](maker@elgato.com), or join our [Makertplace Makers](https://discord.gg/GehBUcu627) Discord community.

 # A Sample Text Layout Stream Deck Plugin

 This is a StreamDeck + sample plugin that demonstrates how to create a list of strings as a `layout` shown on Stream Deck's touch-panel and how to update those strings efficiently.